TalkingData/rxloop/README-en_US.md

 // In the view layer,
 // you can dispatch an action via the dispatch method
-// Action updates the model state via epics or reducers app.dispatch({
+// Action updates the model state via pipes or reducers app.dispatch({
   type: 'counter/inc',
 });